mbari-org/watchtower-cd/README.md

 #### Image tagging and update strategy

-A possible update strategy that you want to consider, is as follows:

-For a given new release of your app, that is, with version `X.Y.Z`, push the image to your registry with the following tags:

-- `X.Y.Z`: the specific version
+As a common practice, it is likely that, for a new version `X.Y.Z` of your app, you are pushing a corresponding tag `vX.Y.Z` to your git repository, while the corresponding image gets the tag `X.Y.Z`.

+If not already, consider also generating the image tags:

 - `X.Y`: the major and minor version
 - `X`: the major version
 - `latest`: the latest version

-Then, in your `docker-compose.yml`, indicate the desired "version level" for the automated updates, for example, for every new release with the same `X.Y`:
+Then, in your `docker-compose.yml`, indicate the desired "version level" for the CD automated updates, for example, for every new release with the same major and minor, `X.Y`:

 ```yaml
 services: